adap/flower/examples/quickstart-fastai/README.md

 # Federated Learning with fastai and Flower (Quickstart Example)

 This introductory example to Flower uses [fastai](https://www.fast.ai/), but deep knowledge of fastai is not necessarily required to run the example.
 The example will help you understand how to adapt Flower to your specific use case, and running it is quite straightforward.

 fastai is a deep learning library built on PyTorch which provides practitioners with high-level components for building deep learning projects.
-In this example, we will train a [SqueezeNet v1.1](https://github.com/forresti/SqueezeNet/tree/master/SqueezeNet_v1.1) model on the [MNIST](https://huggingface.co/datasets/ylecun/mnist) dataset (handwritten digits recognition).
+In this example, we will train a [SqueezeNet v1.1](https://github.com/forresti/SqueezeNet/tree/master/SqueezeNet_v1.1) model on the [MNIST](https://huggingface.co/datasets/ylecun/mnist) dataset.
 The data will be downloaded and partitioned using [Flower Datasets](https://flower.ai/docs/datasets/).

-## Project Setup
+## Set up the project

+### Clone the project

-Start by cloning the example project.
-We prepared a single-line command that you can copy into your shell which will checkout the example for you:
+Start by cloning the example project:

 ```shell
 git clone --depth=1 https://github.com/adap/flower.git _tmp \